Legal-and-General/canopy/.github/pull_request_template.md

 - [ ] I have provided an adequate amount of test coverage
 - [ ] I have added the functionality to the [test app](./blob/master/docs/CONTRIBUTING.md#build-test-application)
 - [ ] I have provided a story in storybook to document the changes
-- [ ] I have provided documentation in the notes section of the story
+- [ ] I have added the documentation
 - [ ] I have added any new public feature modules to public-api.ts